-TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS OF THE U.S. GEOLOGICAL SURVEY
+PUBLICATIONS ON TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS

-The USGS publishes a series of manuals titled the "Techniques of Water-Resources Investigations" that describe procedures for planning and conducting specialized work in water-resources investigations.
-The material in these manuals is grouped under major subject headings called books and is further divided into sections and chapters.
+The U.S.G.S. publishes a series of manuals describing procedures for planning and conducting specialized work in water-resources investigations.
+The material is grouped under major subject headings called books and is further divided into sections and chapters.
 For example, section A of book 3 (Applications of Hydraulics) pertains to surface water.
-Each chapter then is limited to a narrow field of the section subject matter.
-This publication format permits flexibility when revision or printing is required.
+The chapter, the unit of publication, is limited to a narrow field of subject matter.
+This format permits flexibility in revision and publication as the need arises.